-Lindsay Menze - Chief Financial Officer and Secretary.
+Lindsay Menze - Chief Financial Officer.
 Ms. Menze has served as our Chief Financial Officer since May 2021.
 Ms. Menze has over ten years of accounting and finance experience with expertise in financial reporting, operations and internal controls for the real estate and financial services industries.
 From October 2017 to May 2021, Ms. Menze worked as a Director within RSM US LLP's technical accounting consulting practice, where she assisted clients with complex accounting and financial reporting issues, focusing on capital markets readiness and new accounting standard adoption.
-Prior to that, Ms. Menze spent seven years with Deloitte & Touche LLP where she was an Audit Manager, focusing on large publicly traded companies in the real estate and hospitality industry.
+Prior to that, Ms. Menze spent seven years as a Certified Public Accountant with Deloitte & Touche LLP where she was a Manager in the audit practice, focusing on large publicly traded companies in the real estate and hospitality industry.
 She is a licensed Certified Public Accountant and member of the American Institute of Certified Public Accountants.
 Ms. Menze holds a BBA in Accountancy from the University of Notre Dame.